Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Problem Formulation

 \subsection{Degradation-based Predictive Modeling}

 Predictive analytics is a crucial aspect of our approach.
 Degradation-based sensor data from IoT-enabled generators are incorporated into the regional operations and maintenance scheduling problems.
 We leverage contemporary degradation models developed by \cite{ bayesdegrad} to compute predictions of generator remaining lifetimes.
 The authors in \cite{ bayesdegrad} proposed a Bayesian framework that utilizes real-time degradation signals from partially degraded assets to predict and continuously update residual life distributions (RLDs).
 This framework was later extended in \cite{elwany2008sensor} by computing optimal replacement/maintenance and spare parts ordering policies driven by real-time RLD predictions.
 The authors used the RLDs to calculate a convex maintenance cost function to identify the optimal time to perform maintenance.
 The cost function represents the trade-off between the cost associated with the risk of unexpected failure and the opportunity cost associated with performing premature (or unnecessary) preventive maintenance.
 As new sensor data is observed, an asset's RLD and the corresponding cost function are updated through a Bayesian framework. \cite{muratp1,muratp2} adopted this approach in their joint optimization problem and successfully integrated these dynamically evolving expected maintenance cost functions.
-The expected maintenance cost function at time $t$ is expressed as $\omega^{g}_{t^o,t} = \kappa\cdot\frac{ \omega_p^g P( \tau_g > t) + \omega_f^g P( \tau_g \leq t) }{ \int_0^{t} P( \tau_g > z) dz + t_o }$. $\omega^{g}_{t^o,t}$ is maintenance cost for generator $g$ of age $t^o$ at time $t$. $\kappa$ represents the maintenance criticality coefficient, denoting the relative importance of maintenance with respect to operations. $\omega^g_p$ and $\omega^g_f$ are the costs for preventive maintenance, and unexpected failure for generator $g$, respectively while $\tau_g$ is the remaining life of generator $g$.
-In other words, the function $\omega^{g}_{t^o,t}$ translates $\tau_g$ (the RLD of generator $g$) into a degradation-based maintenance cost function over time.
+Considering a maintenance planning horizon $M$, the expected maintenance cost function at maintenance interval $m \in M$ is expressed in {Equation \ref{eq:mcostfunc}. } In Equation \ref{eq:mcostfunc}, $\omega^{g}_{m}$ denotes the maintenance cost at epoch $m$ for generator $g$ of age $m_o$. $\kappa$ represents the maintenance criticality coefficient, denoting the relative importance of maintenance with respect to operations. $\omega^g_p$ and $\omega^g_f$ are the costs for preventive maintenance, and unexpected failure for generator $g$, respectively while $\tau_g$ is the remaining life of generator $g$.
+In other words, the function $\omega^{g}_{m}$ translates $\tau_g$ (the RLD of generator $g$) into a degradation-based maintenance cost function over time.